Loaders

 $latte->setLoader($loader);

-Custom loaders give you complete control over where your Latte templates come from, enabling integration with various storage systems and workflows.
+Custom loaders give you complete control over where your Latte templates come from, allowing integration with various storage systems and workflows.